eskadmase/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath - script that prints the result of BREATHE the power of LOVE 11-binary_to_decimal - script that converts a number from  base 2 to base 10 12-combinations - script that prints all posible cobinations of two letters
+10-love_exponent_breath - script that prints the result of BREATHE the power of LOVE 11-binary_to_decimal - script that converts a number from  base 2 to base 10 12-combinations - script that prints all posible cobinations of two letters 13-print_float -script that prints two decimal place of a number